neilblom/wordlist-writer/docs/Rendering_Pipeline.md

 Rendering Pipeline
-Version: 2026-07-17
+Version: 2026-07-20
 Status: Authoritative Rendering Guide

 Overview
 This document explains how the rendering pipeline works in WordList Writer.
-It describes how tokens become DOM nodes, how highlight classes are applied, how overlays update, and how UI components re-render.
-It is designed for future development sessions and debugging UI update issues.
+It merges the original rendering design with the updated single-layer editor, centralized highlight pipeline, tokenizer rules, rendering rules, startup sequence rules, and July 19 fixes.
+It describes how tokens become DOM nodes, how highlight classes are applied, how UI components re-render, and how rendering integrates with the analysis pipeline.

 1. Rendering Philosophy
 The rendering pipeline is designed to be: